SpectraSynthesizer/spectra-specs/scripts/README.txt

-In this folder there are several script for translating different formats:
+In this folder there are several scripts for translating between different formats:

 The main script is generate_specs.py:
 -------------------------------------